wagnerwave/SECPR_SDL_Project/readme.md

 The goal was to create an application, with some security vulnerability.
 Another group needed to pentest our application and make a report.

 - Back-end   : Node.js
 - Front-end  : ReactJS
 - Database   : MongoDB
+- Environment: Docker / Docker-compose